 This document presents the uses of three types of campaigns available in the Splio Customer Platform (SCP).
 With this tutorial you will be able to select the type of campaign which is best for your operation.
+But before, here is a summary of what you can and can't do with each type of campaign:

 Select starting channel and population